golioth/reference-design-trashcan/README.rst

 * `golioth-zephyr-boards`_ includes the board definitions for the Golioth Aludel-Mini
-* `libostentus`_ is a helper library for controlling the Ostentus ePaper faceplate
 * `zephyr-network-info`_ is a helper library for querying, formatting, and returning network connection information via Zephyr log or Golioth RPC